Code-Institute-Submissions/rlopezba1-MilestoneProject2/README.md

 - Structure plan When the key features were established, the structure plan was quite simple.
 I was going to have a single full-featured page and get a good balance.

     - Colors:
-        - A palette of three colors to try to give an elegant and relaxed image, where each color complements each other.
+        - A palette of few colors to try to give an elegant and relaxed image, where each color complements each other.
-        - Color palette - Three main colors complement the design of the site.
+        - Color palette - Few main colors complement the design of the site.
 These are shown below:
         - <span style="color: #1c7ccc">#1c7ccc It's the background color for the cards</span>
         - <span style="color: #007bff">#007bff It's info button color</span>
         - <span style="color: #28a745">#28a745 It's dark/light button color</span>